dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 | Cloudera Manager   | 7.5.5 `rel.
 May 2022`  |
 | CDP Data Services  | 1.3.4 `rel.
 May 2022`  |

-The following prerequisites need to be prepared prior to installing the CDP Private Cloud solution with ECS platform.
+The following prerequisites need to be prepared prior to installing the Data Services on the Kubernetes platform.
 The CDP Private Cloud solution with Openshift platform has a slightly different requirements which will not be covered in this article.

 - TOC
 {:toc}